-Pediatric or child neurologists are specially-trained physicians who have followed up their four-year medical school education with a five-year post-graduate training regimen consisting of two years of training in pediatrics, one year of training in general neurology, and two years of training in pediatric neurology.
+Pediatric or child neurologists are specially trained physicians.
+They have followed up their four-year medical school education with a five-year post-graduate training regimen.
+This regimen consists of:

 In many cases, child neurologists work as a team with pediatricians or other primary care physicians.
-In addition, child neurologists may work with other pediatric specialists to care for children who have more complex or serious medical issues, such as tuberous sclerosis muscular dystrophy or birth defects.
-These are chronic conditions that require ongoing care and close follow-up throughout childhood and adolescence.
+They may work with other pediatric specialists to care for children with more complex or serious medical issues.
+These include:

 Chronic conditions like these require ongoing care.
 Close follow-up throughout childhood and adolescence is necessary.